Aman3512/Covid-19-Vaccination-Spring-Boot-Project/README.md

 # REST API for an Covid-19 Application

-* We have developed this REST API for an Covid-19 Application.
-This API performs all the fundamental CRUD operations of any Covid-19 Application platform with user validation at every step.
+* I have developed this REST API for a Covid-19 Application.
+This API performs all the fundamental CRUD operations of any COVID-19 application platform with user validation at every step.
-* This project is developed by team of 5 Back-end Developers during project week in Masai School.

 ## Tech Stack